IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

 3. Go back to the browser, navigate to the **Security -> Servers** dashboard, and confirm that the tWAS v9.0.5.7 server was registered in IBM Automation.

+    **Note:** It may take 15 - 30 seconds for the server to be displayed in the WebSphere Automation UI.

     ![dashboard tWAS1](./lab1-media/media/image28.png)

-    You should see that this server Risk Level is **10.0, with (+ more)** unresolved CVEs.
-The number of unresolved CVEs may differ from the screen shot.
-That is OK, as new vulnerabilities are continuously discovered.
+    You should see that this server Risk Level is 10.0, with (+## more) unresolved CVEs.

     **Note:** Somewhere at the top of that list is the much talked about LOG4J vulnerability, known as CVE-2021-44228, with a critical score of 10.